 Healing Endometriosis Through Nutrition

 I am reading a book right now that I highly recommend to any woman with endometriosis.
 It is called Endometriosis: A Key to Healing and Fertility Through Nutrition by Dian Shepperson Mills.
-I have heard this book coined as the “Endometriosis Bible” by many endo warriors 🙂
+I have heard this book coined as the “Endometriosis Bible” by many endo sisters 🙂

 I am glad that I picked it up because it is filled with so much valuable information about natural healing.
 The author is a nutritionist and has suffered herself with endometriosis.